+Alternatively, hybrids may have proliferated through genetic swamping of preexisting population of A. flavescens which inhabited the ridge upon secondary contact.
+Under this scenario, a larger A. formosa population size could have increased the likelihood of early-generation hybrids backcrossing to A. formosa, resulting in the probable spread of the A. formosa haplotype and the loss of an A. flavescens plastid lineage.
+Notably, the A. formosa plastid haplotype has been found in an introgressed population of A. flavescens in the Wenatchee Mountains (Groh, unpublished data), supporting the plausibility of this hypothesis.
+Under the genetic swamping hypothesis, the high proportion of A. flavescens ancestry can more easily reconciled, as genetic swamping does not lead to a loss of parental alleles, but only of intact parental genomes (Todesco et al. 2016).

 Classification practice obscures introgression on a broad geographic scale–How can we explain the discrepancy in species discrimination power between the analysis of herbarium specimens and that of collected allopatric populations?
 Quantitative analyses of floral morphology agree with visually-discernable differences, confirming that true interspecific differences in floral morphology do exist.
 However, phenotypes of the “pure” species are evidently two extremes of a continuum that arises from hybridization in contact zones throughout the distribution of these species.
 The dichotomous labelling of questionable specimens by taxonomists as one or the other species conceals the apparent reality that hybridization between A. formosa and A. flavescens occurs commonly where they come into contact, resulting in overlapping phenotype distributions.
 This showcases a conflict between the discreteness of taxonomy and the continuity of phenotypic variation.
 In his monograph of North American Aquilegia, Payson (1918) chose to retain the two forms as separate species, “since in the centers of their ranges [A.] formosa and [A.] flavescens are amply distinct.”
 Yet, Payson encouraged us not to forget “that in certain regions the two actually merge.”
 Indeed, we uncovered a signal of clinal variation in floral morphology across the distribution of A. formosa and A. flavescens (Fig. 6).
 Such a cline likely reflects the effects of introgressive hybridization over a broad geographic scale.

 Conservation implications and alternative views on the dissolution of species boundaries–Where A. formosa and A. flavescens occur in regions of sympatry, the most significant barrier to gene flow is likely to be their altitudinal separation.
 Even so, the former has been shown here to occur with reasonable frequency at similar elevations to the latter.
 This barrier may be further attenuated under climate change if A. formosa undergoes an upward altitudinal range shift, as is predicted to occur in many plant species (Lenoir et al. 2008; Gómez et al. 2015).
 Under this scenario, locally isolated highland populations of A. flavescens could become threatened by genetic swamping through hybridization with their lowland congener.